jcp1016/MachineLearning/README.md

 # MachineLearning
-Coding assignments for a Columbia DSI Machine Learning course
+Projects for a graduate level course in Machine Learning at Columbia University